Commander Kraken: Publication history

 Commander Kraken first appeared in Sub-Mariner #27 (July 1970), and was created by Roy Thomas and Sal Buscema.
-The character was later killed by the Scourge of the Underworld in Captain America #319 (July 1986).
+The character was killed by the Scourge of the Underworld in Captain America #319 (July 1986).

 Fictional character biography

 The revamped Commander Kraken battles Iron Man.
 From issue #93 of The Invincible Iron Man.

 Commander Kraken is a self-styled modern-day pirate and enemy Namor the Sub-Mariner.
-After encountering The Cat, Kraken later reappears with a heavily modified look, undergoing plastic surgery and acquiring a rocket-powered peg leg and an electrified sword.
+After encountering The Cat, Kraken reappears with a heavily modified look, undergoing plastic surgery and acquiring a rocket-powered peg leg and an electrified sword.

 In Daredevil #121, which takes place after the character's appearance in The Cat and before his revamped look and appearance in Iron Man, it is revealed that Commander Kraken is a member of Hydra and the head of its naval division.

-Later, Commander Kraken is invited to a meeting at the Bar With No Name to discuss counter-measures against the Scourge of the Underworld, only for the Scourge to kill him and those attending.
-Following his death, Commander Kraken makes minor appearances in The Incredible Hercules as a resident of the Underworld and a member of Pluto's jury.
+Commander Kraken is invited to a meeting at the Bar With No Name to discuss counter-measures against the Scourge of the Underworld, only for the Scourge to kill him and those attending.
+Following his death, Commander Kraken makes minor appearances in The Incredible Hercules as a resident of the underworld and a member of Pluto's jury.